Get on Board: Membership

 All generations in the 20th and 21st Centuries should be fully documented using certified vital records for all events.
 Secondary sources include published family and town histories, newspaper accounts, obituaries and gravestone photos.
 The General Society of Mayflower Descendants has published the first five generations of Mayflower families, so you do not have to provide documents for these generations.

+The Historian will contact you and will complete a working application.
 The Historian will review your lineage records to make sure they are acceptable, according to General Society standards.
 He or she will then prepare the final lineage papers for your signature, and send them to the General Society in Plymouth, Massachusetts, for approval.

 Upon approval by the Historian General in Plymouth, you will be notified by the New Hampshire State Society.
 Your certificates of Mayflower membership will be then mailed to you, or presented to you at the next meeting of the New Hampshire society.